cortexproject/cortex/docs/operations/blocks-storage.md

 ## Metadata cache

-Store-gateway and querier can use memcached for storing metadata: list of users, list of blocks per user, meta.json files and deletion mark files.
+Store-gateway and querier can use memcached for caching bucket metadata: list of users, list of blocks per user, meta.json files and deletion mark files.
 Using the cache can reduce number of API calls to object storage significantly.

 To enable metadata cache, please set `-experimental.tsdb.bucket-store.metadata-cache.backend`.
 Only `memcached` backend is supported currently.
 Memcached client has additional configuration available via flags with `-experimental.tsdb.bucket-store.metadata-cache.memcached` prefix.